 Now you can see your monthly EMI is Rs.
 11,441.
-Now if you think if can pay Rs.
+Now if you think it can pay Rs.
 20000/month for next 5 years then what loan amount you can get from your bank.
 Then you need to apply Goal seek formula.
 To apply goal seek you need to go to Data – What-if Analysis – Goal Seek.

 As soon as you click on Goal Seek you will get a tool box.
-You need to put the value there as shown in the below picture.
+You need to put the value there as shown in the below picture⇓.

 Look at the Goal Seek tool box.
 First, it is asking for Set Cell.
 Which cell you to set and the next option is to value.
 Remember here you cannot choose a cell.
 You need to write it manually what value you want to set.
 I have given -20000 as it will be in a loop.
 And finally which cell value you want to change.
-I want to check how much loan I can get so it is my loan amount.
+I want to check how many loans I can get so it is my loan amount.
 Then Press ok.

 This time, your loan amount is changed and you can get loan Rs.
 874,077 from your bank.

-Data Table in What-If analysis
+Data Table in What-If analysis:

 Now we will discuss the features of the data table.
 This option is not used too much.
 It is important if you are in the field of finance, Analysis, cost determination and profitability analysis.
 (Refer this link for use of Excel in Financial Modelling) We will see how this can be used to our benefits.